ovencrab/arbin/readme.md

 | cell_2 | 30.2 | 82        | 1.48     |
 | cell_2 | 30.2 | 84        | 1.48     |

-Where the units of mass are in $mg$, thickness in $\mu m$ and diameter in $cm$.
+Where the units of mass are in *mg*, thickness in *&mu;m* and diameter in *cm*.

-Note: only diameter is supported currently.
+Note: only diameter rather than area is supported currently.

 ## Excel Add-In